ravirai2020/aws-terraform/jenkins-ha-aws/README.md

 7. Application Load Balancer dns name

 Jenkins will be accessible through load balancer dns name.
 User data file installs relevant packages ,mounts EFS share on /var/lib/jenkins directory and start jenkins on EC2 instance.

+NOTE: not suggested for production as it is